pytorch-labs/gpt-fast/README.md

 python quantize.py --mode int4-gptq --calibration_tasks wikitext --calibration_seq_length 2048
 ```

-You can then eval or generate text with this model in the same way as above.
+You can then evaluate or generate text with this model in the same way as above.

 ## License